demxn-git/dx_hud/README.md

-# DxHUD
+# dx_hud

 This started as a fork of Cosmo HUD but ended up being a complete rewrite.
-DxHUD is an HUD for FiveM and ESX Legacy.
+dx_hud is an HUD for FiveM and ESX Legacy.

 ## Requirements